Indian PM: Changes in Kashmir will free it from ‘terrorism’

 India said it regretted Pakistan’s steps and said in a statement that “the intention behind these measures is obviously to present an alarming picture to the world of our bilateral ties.”

-The External Affairs Ministry said it was not surprising that Pakistan has negatively perceived India’s decision to end Kashmir’s special status as Islamabad “has used such sentiments to justify its cross-border terrorism.'”
+The External Affairs Ministry said it was not surprised by Pakistan because Islamabad “has used such sentiments to justify its cross-border terrorism.”

-Describing India’s latest steps in Kashmir as an internal matter, the statement urged Pakistan to review its decision to downgrade ties so that normal channels for diplomatic communications are preserved.
+Describing India’s latest steps in Kashmir as an internal matter, the statement urged Pakistan to review its decision so that normal diplomatic channels are preserved.

-Pakistan’s Foreign Ministry spokesman Mohammad Faisal said authorities were considering a proposal to approach the International Court of Justice against India for its action.
-He condemned the imposition of communications blackout and security clampdown, saying “Kashmir has been converted into the world’s biggest jail” by India by forcing people to stay at homes.
+Pakistan’s Foreign Ministry spokesman Mohammad Faisal said authorities were considering a proposal to approach the International Court of Justice over India’s action.
+He condemned the imposition of communications blackout and security clampdown, saying “Kashmir has been converted into the world’s biggest jail” by India by forcing people to stay home.

 “They are taking such actions in a panic,” he said.
-“They (India) have touched something they don’t know how to get out of it,” Faisal said.
+“They have touched something they don’t know how to get out of.”

-He said actions taken by India in the divided Kashmir region were even being opposed by the Indian opposition and media.
-He said someone in India challenged the move about change in Kashmir’s status.
+Faisal said even the Indian opposition and media were against the moves in Kashmir.

-Faisal said Pakistan never shut doors for talks with India in the past but India never positively responded to such offers from Islamabad.
+He said Pakistan had never shut doors for talks with India in the past but India never positively responded to such offers from Islamabad.
 “Only they can say what they want now,” he said.

-He said Pakistan had apprised Washington and many other countries about India’s actions.
-“We will continue to extend political diplomatic and moral support to the Kashmiris people in their struggle” aimed at getting right of self-determination, he said.
+The government in Islamabad also said it would give diplomatic, political and moral support to people living in Kashmir and their “right of self-determination.”
+It also said it would ask the U.N. to pressure India to reverse its decision.

-An uneasy calm prevailed along the Line of Control in Pakistan’s part of Kashmir, where people living in border villages were awaiting government instruction to migrate to safer places, although some residents had already moved to nearby towns.
+An uneasy calm prevailed along the Line of Control in Pakistan’s part of Kashmir, where people in border villages were awaiting government instructions to move to safer places, although some residents had already gone to nearby towns.

 Ahmed reported from Islamabad, Pakistan.